garnix-io/terms-and-conditions/terms.md

 Services, you grant us the right and license to use such Content to the extent necessary to provide you with our Services.

-In addition, all access to Content found on the Services reserved solely for the Company’s control of its Services (or used by others with permission).
-You may not distribute, modify, transmit, reuse, download, repost, copy, or use said Content, whether in whole or in part, for commercial purposes or for personal gain, without express advance written permission from us.

 ## Authorized User Accounts

 When you create an account with us, you guarantee that you are above the age of
 13. If you are under 18 you must have your parent or legal guardian’s permission to use the Service.
 You also guarantee that the information you provide us is accurate, complete, and current at all times.
-Inaccurate, incomplete, or obsolete information may result in the immediate termination of your account on the Services.
+We may otherwise terminate your account.

 ## Your Security Responsibilities

 You are responsible for maintaining the confidentiality of your account, including your password, tokens, and login credentials, and including but not limited to the restriction of access to your computer or account.
 You agree to accept responsibility for all activities or actions that occur under your account or password, whether your password is with our Services or a third-party service.
 You must notify us immediately upon becoming aware of any (actual, threatened, or potential) breach of security or unauthorized use of